Early detection saves lives. Get screened today!

 Breast Cancer Screenings

 Breast cancer is the second leading cause of cancer-related death among women in New York State (NYS).
 Nearly 14,000 NYS women are newly diagnosed with breast cancer and approximately 3,000 die from the disease annually.
-A disproportionate number of deaths from breast cancer occur among low-income and minority women over the age of 40 who may not understand the benefits of early detection, or have access to screening.
+A disproportionate number of deaths from breast cancer occur among low-income and minority women.

 Cervical Cancer Screenings